 Tagaytay is also brimming with family-friendly establishments and activities, romantic getaway destinations, and culinary attractions.
 And long before the pandemic-related demand for plants, it has already captured the heart of the veteran plantitos and plantitas.

 Without further ado, here are the things to do and places to visit in and near Tagaytay.
 We included some popular tourist attractions outside Tagaytay proper but are easily accessible from the city.
 To maximize your visit, it is recommended to explore via private car, especially if you want to cover attractions located on the outskirts of the city.
+Use Waze or Google Maps for directions and live traffic situations.
 But it’s still possible to take public transportation.
 Note that opening hours might change without prior notice, so please check the official websites or Facebook pages before visiting.

 WHAT'S COVERED IN THIS GUIDE?